Profiles by Class Year

 Upon graduation, Robert Anderson went directly into the U.S. Army WWII serving three years as Infantry Sgt.
 In Europe and received the Purple Heart, the Bronze Star, the Combat Infantry Badge.
 Upon leaving military service, Robert spent 35 years with the General Electrical Co.
 He holds 31 Patents and was awarded the GE Gold Medallion, the 100th Anniversary Edison Plate Plaque, and the GE Distinguished Inventors Award.
 He started with GE in the Engineer Test Program and went on to work on Photoflash Lamp Designs, Related Production Equipment, Introduction of New Products to Factory Production, Factory Inspections and Trouble-Shooting.
 He is a member of the GE Elfun Society, and a Licensed Professional . . .

 Terry Anderson completed his baccalaureate degree in civil engineering in 1970.
 After spending six years on active duty with the US Army he joined the Michigan Department of Transportation.
 His MDOT career spanned over 32 years starting at the level of Transportation Engineer and retiring as a Senior Policy Executive in 2008.
 During this time he also simultaneously continued his career with the US Army.
 He served as a reserve officer from 1976 and retired from military service with the rank of Lieutenant Colonel in 1993.
 In his years with the Michigan Department of Transportation, Terry was assigned to a series of teams charged with producing a MDOT mission statement and business plan.
-The focus . . .
+The focus was to improve development . . .

 Mr. Anderson began his career in 1944 working on the Manhattan Project as a Process Engineer with Tennessee Eastman Corporation.
 In 1954 he returned to Michigan Tech rising to the rank of Professor, Assistant head of Electrical Engineering in 1970 and Acting Head in 1972 and 1979-80.
 In 1984, he was appointed to the position of Director of the School of Technology.
 He retired from Michigan Tech in 1988 after forty years service.
 He has received several gubernatorial appointments to state licensing boards.
 In 1957, he received the Michigan Tech Distinguished Teacher Award.
 Mr. Anderson was featured in an article in the Spring 2007 Michigan Tech Magazine, . . .

 Paul Angeli earned the degree Bachelor of Science in Electrical Engineering from Michigan Tech in 1987.
 He was awarded a graduate fellowship from General Electric to continue his studies at Michigan Tech, earning the degree Master of Science in Electrical Engineering in 1988 while studying under Professor Paul Lewis.
 In 1992, he became licensed as a registered Professional Engineer in the state of Minnesota.
 He is a past member of IEEE, and served for several years on the industrial advisory board for the Michigan Tech Department of Biomedical Engineering.
 Mr. Angeli began his professional career in 1988 with 3M Company in St. Paul, Minnesota, as an automation engineer.
-He earned several technical . . .
+He earned several technical promotions . . .

 From the age of three, when she attended a special early kindergarten on a state teachers’ college campus, Pat Anthony has followed her dream of being a teacher and mentor.
 Science and college prep courses took center stage while she was in high school in Grandville, Michigan, and a visit from Michigan Tech’s Glee Club opened her eyes to the promise of an education at Tech.
 She hit the Michigan Tech campus in 1963, the first woman to enroll in electrical engineering.
 She was active at Tech, serving as vice president of Lambda Beta sorority, as a DJ on Wadsworth Hall’s radio station and a member of the army ROTC auxiliary, the Silver Stars.
 She graduated in 1967 with a . . .

 Jim Anttonen ’65 became a pioneer in environmentally sustainable construction long before the term "sustainable" became a household word.
 In 1985, Anttonen launched ARS Denver Inc. with his partner, Kim Haarberg.
 The Colorado-based corporation has grown to become one of the top firms in the country specializing in soil stabilization and asphalt reclamation.
 Using methods that are friendly to the environment, including the grinding and repurposing of existing asphalt, ARS Denver prepares roadways and other thoroughfares to be paved.
-"We were one of the companies that pioneered full-depth asphalt reclamation in this part of the country," said Anttonen.
-The green practices . . .
+"We were one of the companies that pioneered full-depth asphalt reclamation in this part of the country," said Anttonen. . . .

 Dr. Apelgren graduated from Michigan Technological University with a B.S. degree in Biology in 1970.
 He went on to Medical School at the University of Michigan, graduating in 1974 followed by a one year rotating internship at St. Joseph Mercy Hospital in Ann Arbor.
 He received residency training in surgery at the University of California Davis from 1976 to 1980 and went on to do further training in surgical nutrition at Harvard from 1981 to 1983.
 He was on the faculty at West Virginia University School of Medicine from 1983 to 1988 and came to Michigan State University College of Human Medicine, Department of Surgery in 1988 where he continues to serve.
 Dr. Apelgren was promoted to the . . .

 Ruth joined the Air Force in 1980, an Honor Graduate from basic training, and was stationed at Kl Sawyer Air Force Base as an Avionic Instrument Systems Technician.
 The Air force selected her to attend Michigan Technological University in 1984.
 While here, she received the Carl Schonberg Award, given by the faculty at Tech to the student selected as the outstanding electrical engineering undergraduate.
 In 1986, Ruth graduated from Michigan Technological University (summa cum laude) with a Bachelor of Science in Electrical Engineering.
 She went on to complete Officer Training School as First Honor Graduate.
-Ruth spent the next six years at Kelly Air Force Base in San Antonio, Texas, first as a COMSEC . . .
+Ruth spent the next six years at Kelly Air Force Base in San Antonio, Texas, first as a COMSEC Electronics Engineer, . . .